Gaspar de Santa Coloma: Tutor of Martín de Álzaga

-Gaspar de Santa Coloma was the patron and tutor of Martín de Álzaga, hero of the fight against the English invasions. Álzaga was sent to work and to be educated with Gaspar from a young age.
-He was 12 years old when he arrived from the Basque country, knowing only a few words of Castilian (as he spoke only Basque language).
+Gaspar de Santa Coloma was the patron and tutor of Martín de Álzaga, the hero of the fight against the English invasions. Álzaga was sent to work and to be educated with Gaspar from a young age.
+He was 12 years old when he arrived from the Basque country, knowing only a few words of Castilian (as he spoke only the Basque language).
 There are no references for the reasons by which he was sent to Gaspar, though it was common at that time to send a boy to learn a trade in some office.
 The merchants usually selected a young man or boy that could be a prospective son-in-law, and instructed them in mercantile practice.
 Regarding Álzaga, it is only known that his uncle was the captain of the ship that brought him, and probably made the arrangements for Álzaga's apprenticeship with Gaspar.
 At that time, the economic situation of the Álzaga family in the Basque country was not good, so perhaps Martin Álzaga's apprenticeship to Gaspar was an effort to secure his future financial stability.
 In fact, the life of these two Basques is full of mysteries, from the intrigue (unspecified by contemporaries) in the Royal Palace of Spain that forced the emigration of Gaspar de Santa Coloma to the Río de la Plata, to Álzaga's idea to restore a monarchy.
 Gaspar de Santa Coloma wrote in his memoirs, regarding the English invasions and the participation of Álzaga against them: "Ah Cabildo of Buenos Aires!
 Ah, don Martín de Álzaga, Mayor of First Vote, how much that night it was worked, how everything was arranged so that our enemies did not enter!"